dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 P(B) is therefore the total probability of not receiving a letter.
 ```

-### Chocolate Frogs

-Good news!
-Hermione got into Hogwarts after all!

-Now she's taking her first trip to school on the magical Hogwarts Express.
-The snack trolley has all kinds of amazing wizard treats, including the ever-popular Chocolate Frogs.
-Every Chocolate Frog comes with a collectable Famous Witch or Wizard card.

-Suppose that there are 30 total Famous Witch or Wizard cards in the set.
-Every frog is equally likely to contain any one of the cards.

-What is the expected number of Chocolate Frogs Hermione would need to open to collect every Famous Witch and Wizard?

-Hint: if she buys her first frog on the Express, she's guaranteed to get a card she's never seen before.
-After that, there are 29 unseen cards remaining.
-Think of the card collecting process as a series of geometric trials.

 ### Hat Problem

 Hermione and Harry made it to Hogwarts!